This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Career training workshops

-Vocational counseling can take place in a variety of settings, including schools, colleges, training centers, and community centers.
+Vocational counseling can occur in various settings, including schools, colleges, training centers, and community centers.

 Vocational counselors concentrate on numerous areas of study while in school, including rehabilitation, biology, anatomy and physiology, clinical practice and observation, psychology, sociology, and more.